-Individuals interested in working in Hawaii may choose from a selection of fast-growing careers.
-Among the jobs in Hawaii expected to grow the fastest by 2022 are personal care aides, home health aides and information security analysts.
+Individuals interested in working in Hawaii may choose from a selection of fast-growing careers, particularly in areas of healthcare, finance, and computers.
+Among the jobs in Hawaii expected to grow the fastest by 2024 are the following:

 Find schools that offer these popular programs

 - Liberal Arts and Humanities

 - Medical and Health Professions

 - Visual and Performing Arts

 What is involved in and what does it take to land some of the fastest growing careers in the Aloha State?
 Let's take a closer look at three of the top career opportunities in Hawaii.

 Hawaii is expected to see a 33% increase for home health aides between 2014 and 2024, according to CareerOneStop, which is an employment resource developed by the U.S. Department of Labor.
 Home health aides may ensure their patients take their medications, live in sanitary conditions and attend their medical appointments.
 They also check their patients' vital signs and ensure they're eating properly.
 They may also keep records of a patient's condition and all of the assistance provided.

 Unlike personal care aides, home health aides often work under the direct supervision of medical practitioners in government-funded, certified hospices or home health agencies.
 Consequently, they may be required to comply with certain regulations, receive special training and pass a competency examination in order to become certified.
 Training and certification requirements can vary by state.